Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 sticks of no-blooming forsythia improperly pruned

-Another way to rejuvenate prune and not lose a year of sunny yellow and still maintain a hedge height is to remove a third of the oldest branches the first year, cutting them to the ground.
-Then, cut another third next year and another third the year following, being sure to cut back the old wood only.
+Another way to rejuvenate prune and not lose a year of sunny yellow and maintain a hedge height is to remove a third of the oldest branches the first year, cutting them to the ground.
+Then, cut another third the next year and another third the year following, being sure to cut back the old wood only.

 Garden Dilemmas?
 AskMaryStone@gmail.com (and your favorite Podcast App.)